oswen138/tap-room-redux/README.md

-# KARI Kombucha Taproom
+# KARI Kombucha Taproom with Redux

 By Ophelia Swen 11/20/2020

 ## Description
+Part two of Epicodus react/redux exercise.
 This web application is designed to enable user to track their kegs and show a list of available kegs for sale.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setup/Installation Requirements